-Friends of Westfield teen Mark Hollaway, 14, who died Wednesday of a suspected case of the flu, have taken to Facebook to pay tribute to a life that ended far too soon.
+Friends of Westfield teen Mark Hollaway, 14, who have taken to Facebook to pay tribute to a life that ended far too soon.

 In messaged posted on the RIP Mark Hollaway page, friends urge the community to always remember the Westfield High School freshman.
 "You'll never be forgotten.
 We know you're in a better place, but selfishly, we wish you were all here with us.
 We love you Mark."